JBAhire/awesome-api-security-essentials/README.md

 ## 🤝 Contributing
 We welcome contributions from developers of all skill levels!
-Check out our [Contribution Guidelines](.github/CONTRIBUTING.md) to learn how you can contribute to *awesome-api-security*.
+Check out our [Contribution Guidelines](.github/CONTRIBUTING.md) to learn how you can contribute to *awesome-api-security-essentials*.

 ## 📖 License
-Except as otherwise noted **awesome-api-security** is licensed under the *[Apache License, Version 2.0](/License)* .
+Except as otherwise noted **awesome-api-security-essentials** is licensed under the *[Apache License, Version 2.0](/License)* .

 ## 🌐 Join Our Community
 Connect with other **API Security** enthusiasts and contributors by joining our [discord community](https://discord.gg/NvXBX4Jd2v).
 Share your experiences, ask questions, and collaborate on this exciting project!